KhaledHassan909/Data-Analysis-Projects/README.md

 This Repository includes all Data Analysis Projects I have worked on till now

-SKills these Projects coverd are:
+SKills coverd in projects are:
 * Python 3.0
 * Postgresql
 * Tableau ( BI tool )